 E-mail: robinjia at stanford dot edu

-I am a third-year Ph.D. student in Computer Science at Stanford University.
+I am a fourth-year Ph.D. student in Computer Science at Stanford University.
 My advisor is Percy Liang, and my current research focus is on natural language processing and machine learning.
 In the past, I have also worked on various projects in computational biology.
 I am supported by an NSF Graduate Research Fellowship.

 Previously, I was an undergraduate at Stanford University, from which I received a B.S. with Honors in Computer Science and a Minor in Biology in June 2014.